RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 Only e-mail addresses that end in `@7cups.com` are converted.

 The conversion happens when you send the post, or when you click somewhere else on the page.
-(But this feature is disabled if you are editing someone else's post.)
+(But the conversion is disabled if you are editing someone else's post.)

 ### Signature